integer32llc/rust-in-motion-videos/README.md

 The files are organized into directories by unit and module, and then named starting with the time in the video where we begin discussing that example.

+In the videos, we disabled unused code warnings to avoid cluttering up the screen.
+You'll likely see warnings about unused variables, enum variants, and fields when you run these examples with `cargo run`.

 ## License

 The code examples are dual-licensed under Apache 2.0 or MIT; you may choose which license.
 The text